Do Go On - 541 - The Freedom House Ambulance Service

 It did, it did, it did, you sure.

-And you have now got the custodianship of episode 14,
+And you have now got the custodianship of episode 14.

-Triple J's hottest 100.
+Triple J's Hottest 100.

 Whoa.

-Ten years out of date.
+Which is now 10 years out of date.

 And seven years after, almost to the day that that came out,